Niall-OLeary/Performance-Portal/README.md

 	  - Surface previously hidden insights
 	  - Track key performance indicators across providers
 	  - Enable drill-down into operational and participant-level data
-• Data models were optimised using SQL transformations to ensure performance and scalability
+• Data models were optimised using SQL transformations and a Power BI star schema to ensure performance and scalability
 • Designed to support both strategic oversight and day-to-day decision-making

 **Automated MI Workbook Integration**